All Episodes

 So we need the technology of fire and shelter just to get through the night, let alone get through millions of years to evolve into who we are.

-And are we as proto humans going to invent shelter?
+And are we as proto-humans going to invent shelter?

 Are we going to invent fire?

-They're not not messing about with it.
+They're not messing about with it.

 They avoid it usually because usually one or more of them will become burned at some point and they don't want to mess with it because fire occurs in nature.

-So it is there's an unlikely set of circumstances that would provide a period of time where there's millions of years without us going into hypothermia over a course of a single week and killing off the whole tribe of proto-humans who are just lying there on the beach all naked and stuff, right?
+So there's an unlikely set of circumstances that would provide a period of time where there's millions of years without us going into hypothermia over a course of a single week and killing off the whole tribe of proto-humans who are just lying there on the beach all naked and stuff, right?

-And even today in equatorial regions, around the equator, you will get uh conditions with rain that can produce hypothermia.
+And even today in equatorial regions, around the equator, you will get conditions with rain that can produce hypothermia.

 But that's an aside.

-Continuing on this, about the issue of fire.
+Continuing on this about the issue of fire.

 Most plants on Earth are not digestible by us.

-We in that sense, we're not native.
+In that sense, we're not native.

 We can't live in this environment without our technology.

-And our technology at the bare minimum includes warm clothing, uh, enough sufficient clothing to keep you warm at the in the coldest nights you're going to encounter, and it's going to require shelter to keep you dry, and then you're going to require fire.
+And our technology at the bare minimum includes warm clothing, enough sufficient clothing to keep you warm in the coldest nights you're going to encounter.

 Not for the exothermic, because you can get that.